 There are almost certainly more Christmas songs than Hanukkah tunes, but it’s fair to say Christmas carol writers have hit a wall.
 While most popular carols were written in the 1700s and 1800s, current-day Hanukkah songwriters continue to knock out the hits.
 Adam Sandler’s legendary “Hanukah Song” leads the list, and, for those into Motown, Sharon Jones and The Dap-Kings’ soulful “8 Days (of Hanukkah)” is a hip-yet-classic jam explaining the holiday in a funky fashion.
 West Coast rap legend Too $hort even contributed to the tradition with his “Hanukkah (Favorite Time of the Year”).

 Composer Erran Baron Cohen (the older brother of Sacha Baron Cohen, aka Borat and Ali G) has become known for re-rapping the classics, recording his version of the “Dreidel Song.”
 Josh Kun, co-founder of the Idelsohn Society for Musical Preservation, speaks highly of the Yiddish rhyming revamp of the traditional tune.
 “In recent years, there’s been an attempt to kind of reinterpret or reclaim some of these songs, and maybe encourage younger American Jews to write some of their own,” Kun says.
 “And this is in the spirit of…Friday night at the club!”

-The most popular Hanukkah flowers to send for the Festival of Lights are white lilies, white roses & carnations, and blue delphinium.
-Send eight days of smiles with our collection of flowers for Hanukkah & more gifts, including our deluxe Hanukkah gift baskets and cookie delivery.
+The most popular Hanukkah flowers to send for the Festival of Lights are white lilies, white roses and carnations, and blue delphinium.
+Send eight days of smiles with our collection of flowers for Hanukkah and more gifts, including our deluxe Hanukkah gift baskets and cookie delivery.